 "Nothing's off."

-Mokuba, behind them, put his head quietly in his hands.
+Behind them, Mokuba was quietly holding his head in his hands.

-Back at the mansion after dinner, Atem sat on the sofa and thought about Yugi from today.
+Back at the Kaiba mansion, after dinner, Atem sat on the sofa and thought about Yugi today.

 Why had he done it.
-What had he expected to happen as a result.
+And having done it, what had he expected as a result.

-As he thought it through, one hypothesis surfaced.
-Atem considered it for a moment.
-And then decided to test it.
+As he went on thinking, one hypothesis surfaced.
+Atem examined it for a moment.
+And decided to test it.

 Seto was in the study.

-He knocked, a "come in" returned, and Atem opened the door.
+He knocked, and "Enter" came back, so Atem opened the door.

-Seto was looking at documents at the desk but looked up.
+Seto was looking at documents at the desk, but raised his head.

 "What."